Hotel Finance Strategies in the Wake of COVID-19: Debt Restructuring; Utilizing PPP and Main Street Lending Program

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss the options currently available to hotel operators and their lenders impacted by the COVID-19 economic and travel shutdown.
+This CLE course will discuss the options currently available to hotel operators and their lenders impacted by the COVID-19 economic and travel shutdown.
 The panel will discuss the complex issues presented with foreclosure or restructuring of distressed hotel loans.
 The panel will also address how new CARES Act loan programs--the Paycheck Protection Program (PPP) and the Main Street Lending Program--might facilitate new financing to enable operators to survive the shutdown and how they may fall short for hotel operators.

 - Working out a hotel loan: issues unique to hotels; competing stakeholders